safedotme/safe/README.md

 <br/>
 <br/>

-> NOTE: Safe is under active development, most of the listed features are still experimental and subject to change.
+> NOTE: Safe is under active development, most of the listed features are still in testing and could be altered.

 With the press of a button, begin to record your front camera, upload the footage to the cloud real-time, track your exact location, notify your emergency contacts through SMS and Whatsapp, and alert 911 if necessary.
 Emergency contacts (*and 911*) will receive a video and location livestream of the incident while also getting access to key information such as realtime updates of your battery life.